 Does Lyme Disease Go Away On Its Own?
 Conclusion

 Hate going to the doctor?
 It’s understandable.
 But don’t risk developing chronic Lyme disease either.
 As you can see from the symptoms above, chronic Lyme disease is not a bacterial infection to take lightly; it may not be something you can easily recover from like a cold virus.

 Untreated Lyme disease may go away on its own.
 Then again, if you’re in the later stages of the disease, you’ll almost certainly need an assist and Innovative Medicine offers a novel, non-invasive healthcare paradigm that also includes nutritional intervention, meditation and other stress-management techniques.

-Innovative Medicine uses a 5-phase treatment plan for Lyme disease as well as other therapies not already mentioned.
-You can learn about the 5 phases and therapies here and you can find patient success stories here.
+We use a 5-phase treatment plan for Lyme disease as well as other therapies not already mentioned.
+You can learn about the 5 phases and therapies here, and you can find patient success stories here.
 Finally, don’t be afraid to get back out in nature.
 Just remember to wear long pants and use natural tick repellent.

 Disclaimer: The statements made in this article have not been evaluated by the Food and Drug Administration.
 Any products or treatments mentioned are not intended to diagnose, treat, cure, or prevent any disease.
 Please consult a licensed medical practitioner for medical advice.

 At Innovative Medicine, we believe in transparency.
 We want you to know that we may participate in affiliate advertising programs pertaining to products mentioned herein.